Loading...

 Comprehensible Input in Action

-Tadoku works because it aligns with Stephen Krashen's Comprehensible Input Hypothesis—the idea that we acquire language when we understand messages slightly above our current level (i+1) in a low-anxiety environment.
+Tadoku works because it aligns with Stephen Krashen's Comprehensible Input Hypothesis (explored in depth here)—the idea that we acquire language when we understand messages slightly above our current level (i+1) in a low-anxiety environment.
 Dr. Jeff Peterson's 2022 study in System demonstrated that learners reading 12,000 Japanese characters weekly achieved significant reading speed increases within just 2.5 months without sacrificing comprehension.

 Vocabulary Acquisition Through Context